OpenWebconcept/openwoo-theme-implementation/README.md

 ### Additional configuration

 Within the SubmissionHandler class, you'll find the isCorrectForm() method.
 This method ensures that a form has the CSS class 'openwoo', which is used to validate if the current form is intended for creating OpenWOO posts.
-So make sure you'll configure the css clas properly for the used form.
+So make sure you'll configure the css class properly for the used form.

 ```php
 private function isCorrectForm(): bool